 “I like to volunteer as I enjoy helping people and being useful.
 My ambition is to make positive changes and make a difference and my dream career is to be a Nurse and Midwife and so, as soon as I saw the volunteering role advertised, I wanted to apply and get involved.

-“I want to work at YDH in the future so by volunteering there now I have an advanced understanding of how it functions and have also become familiar with the staff and what each department does.
+“I want to work at YDH in the future so by volunteering I gained an advanced understanding of how it functions and have also become familiar with the staff and what each department does.

 “I would highly recommend volunteering for anyone of any age.
 If you have the passion to want to help people and learn new skills then volunteering is definitely for you.